Compiler-First State Space Duality and Portable $O(1)$ Autoregressive Caching for Inference: Evaluation

+Cached decoding holds peak memory constant while the non-cached path grows linearly with sequence length (Figure~\ref{fig:memory}).
 Peak memory is measured via the JAX device runtime (peak-bytes-in-use counter), reporting on-device HBM allocation.
 The cache stores per-layer SSM states of shape $(B, H, P, N)$ and convolution states of shape $(B, D_{\text{conv}}, k{-}1)$, neither of which depends on sequence length.
 The non-cached path materialises the full $(1, L)$ token buffer and intermediate activations at each step, scaling linearly.
-The cached footprint (e.g., 10.9\,GB for the 2.7B model at 5.4\,GB of BF16 parameters) includes XLA's ahead-of-time workspace buffers for intermediate activations and compiler-managed scratch space; the $O(1)$ property is that this footprint is constant with respect to sequence length, not that it equals the parameter size.
-Full per-configuration memory numbers are in Appendix~\ref{sec:full_memory_tables}.

-Prefill peak memory is flat across sequence lengths for mid-size models (370M--780M) up to 8192 tokens.
-The SSD recurrence processes fixed blocks of $L = 256$ tokens, and XLA reuses intermediate activation buffers across chunks rather than allocating proportionally to sequence length.
-Peak memory is therefore dominated by parameters and compiler workspace until the sequence-dependent outputs exceed this fixed allocation at 16384 tokens, producing the sharp increase visible across all models.
-The 130M model lacks this plateau because its small parameter footprint does not mask the sequence-dependent growth.
-Full prefill memory data is in Appendix~\ref{sec:full_memory_tables}.